Vermont RN to BSN Programs

-Castleton University's RN to BSN program allows licensed nurses to complete course work leading to a Bachelor of Science in nursing.
+Castleton University’s RN to BSN program allows licensed nurses to complete coursework leading to a Bachelor of Science in nursing.
 Offered flexibly both online and in class, students will complete degree requirements totaling 122 credits in order to graduate with a BSN.
-Each student's portfolio is evaluated individually, which means that time frame and number of credits to graduate may vary from student to student.
+Each student’s portfolio is evaluated individually, which means that the time frame and number of credits to graduate may vary from student to student.
 All students who wish to enter the program must be able to practice nursing within the state and remain licensed for the duration of the program.

 Tuition and Cost of Attendance

-The University of Vermont allows nurses to enhance their knowledge and skill set through the completion of the universities RN to BSN program.
+The University of Vermont allows nurses to enhance their knowledge and skillset through the completion of the universities RN to BSN program.
 Nurses have access to individual academic counseling and are able to access the university tuition payment plan, which means that affordability is a key metric for the university.
 Accredited by the Commission on Collegiate Nursing Education, most nurses complete their degree within three years.
-Students are subject to per-credit fee of about $650; part-time students are also assessed for fees pertaining to student government and facilities expenses.
+Students are subject to a per-credit fee of about $650; part-time students are also assessed for fees pertaining to student government and facilities expenses.

-As compared to ADN RNs, BSN holders are considered eligible for the majority of posted nursing jobs.
-With the likelihood, that a BSN degree might be the base level of education required to be a nurse in the future, there's no time like the present to upgrade qualifications.
-Completing your Bachelor of Science in Nursing degree means you are more likely to land a job as a mental health nurse, a critical care nurse or a unit manager among other roles.
+As compared to ADN-prepared RNs, BSN holders are considered eligible for the majority of posted nursing jobs.
+With the likelihood, that a BSN degree might be the base level of education required to be a nurse in the future, there’s no time like the present to upgrade qualifications.
+Completing your Bachelor of Science in Nursing degree means you are more likely to land a job as a mental health nurse, a critical care nurse, or a unit manager among other roles.